 No more than 30 credits of a student's 120-credit degree program may be earned by way of independent study.
 Independent studies are placed within the academic plan as free electives, unless explicitly identified as waiving an existing program requirement by the program chair and/or dean.

-Cost - The standard undergraduate tuition per credit is charged (see Tuition and Fees Rates on page 28).
+Cost - The standard undergraduate tuition per credit is charged.

 Prior Learning Assessment/Portfolios for Credit